High Performance WebView User Interfaces

 No one likes unresponsive user interfaces, least of all musicians.
 WebViews are an increasingly common choice for building UIs because of their increased developer productivity, ability to meet the demands of graphic designers, and enormous ecosystem of UI libraries.
 But when done wrong, they can easily become slow and resource hungry, which is bad for both users and developers.

 This talk covers patterns and best practices for creating user interfaces using both the DOM and 2D Canvas API (which is more suitable for custom interactions and graphically demanding tasks).
-These techniques will be discussed via a real-world case studies: a DAW user interface (zoomable waveforms and all) at 120fps, and a screen full of "filmstrip" knobs.
+These techniques will be discussed via a real-world case study: a DAW user interface (zoomable waveforms and all) at 60 FPS.

 Aimed at all developers new to the web, demonstrations use vanilla TypeScript (no frameworks!) to teach the techniques from first principles, and to have a type system that will make C++ developers feel at home.